-Legendary West Virginia springs are attracting new audiences among health conscious people who long for a return to simpler times.
+Legendary springs across West Virginia are attracting new audiences among health-conscious people who long for a return to simpler times.

 Once supposed curative, “healing” springs have attracted travelers in search of better health since the 1700s, says Jonathan Bellingham, whose family has managed Capon Springs for four generations.